OpenBioSim/ghostly/README.md

 required input files.

 > [!NOTE]
-> When a stream file is used as input, the `--mapping` option is ignored.
+> When a stream file is used as input, the `--mapping` option is ignored. and

->[!NOTE]
-> When a stream file is used as inpput the output will always be a stream file,
-> regardless of the `--output-format` option.
+> the output will always be a stream file, regardless of the `--output-format` option.

 Please run `ghostly --help` for more details of other configuration options.